carla-simulator/carla/Docs/tuto_G_chrono.md

 ### Limitations

-Collisions are not supported with Chrono physics. __When a collision occurs, the vehicle will revert to CARLA default physics.__
+This integration does not support collisions. __When a collision occurs, the vehicle will revert to CARLA default physics.__